Women’s Health Physiotherapy

 Post-operative physiotherapy is essential in helping you to recover from the surgery as quickly and safely as possible.
 It can help to improve your circulation, reduce swelling and pain, and restore your range of motion.
 It is important to start physiotherapy as soon as possible after your surgery to get the best possible results.

-The goal of physiotherapy after any gynecological surgery is to help you regain strength and balance in your pelvic floor muscles as well as other muscle groups that support your pelvis.
+The goal of physiotherapy treatment after any gynecological surgery is to help you regain strength and balance in your pelvic floor muscles as well as other muscle groups that support your pelvis.
 Physiotherapy can also help you learn how to perform appropriate Kegel exercises to help prevent urinary incontinence after surgery, improve sexual function and reduce the risk of developing pelvic organ prolapse.

 Pelvic Organ Prolapse